Freeway II: Confessions of a Trickbaby

 Freeway II: Confessions of a Trickbaby is a 1999 black comedy crime thriller film written and directed by Matthew Bright.
 The sequel to Freeway (1996), it stars Natasha Lyonne as Crystal "White Girl" Van Meter and María Celedonio as Angela "Cyclona" Garcia.
 While the first film was partly inspired by "Little Red Riding Hood", the second film is somewhat based on "Hansel and Gretel".
 It was an international co-production between the United States and Mexico.

-In the film, a 15-year-old prostitute is imprisoned for robbing her customers.
-She escapes from a minimal-security hospital, alongside a 16-year-old serial killer.
-The killer promises that her new partner (and love interest) can get medical help by the killer's former caretaker.
-The caretaker turns out to be a witch, a cult leader, a cannibal, and a child pornographer.
+In the film, 15-year-old prostitute White Girl is imprisoned for robbing her customers.
+She escapes from a minimal-security hospital, alongside 16-year-old serial killer Cyclona.
+Cyclona promises that her new partner (and love interest) White Girl can get medical help by Cyclona's former caretaker Sister Gomez.
+Sister Gomez turns out to be a witch, cult leader, cannibal and child pornographer.

 Plot

 Crystal "White Girl" Van Meter is a 15-year-old prostitute who is sentenced to 25 years for a long list of crimes that include beating up and robbing her customers.
 Transferred to a minimum security hospital to seek treatment for bulimia, White Girl teams up with Angela "Cyclona" Garcia, a lesbian teenage serial killer.
-Together, they escape from the hospital, despite White Girl injuring herself on a barbed-wire fence.
-Cyclona is convinced her beloved former caretaker Sister Gomez can help White Girl with her eating disorder and they head to Tijuana.
+Together, they escape from the hospital.
+Cyclona is convinced her beloved former caretaker Sister Gomez, who has protected her from abuse in the past, can help White Girl with her eating disorder and they head to Tijuana.
 On the way, Cyclona murders a family and has sex with the dead bodies.

-White Girl is not happy that Cyclona has stopped taking her medication and insists she continue to take occasional doses should they continue together.
+White Girl is not happy that Cyclona has stopped taking her medication and urges her to continue taking occasional doses should they continue together.
 They steal the family's car and make their way south.
 On the way, Cyclona reveals how Sister Gomez saved her from being molested by her father and possibly aliens.
 After drinking one too many beers and huffing some paint, they crash and fall down a hill laughing.

 Undaunted, the two fugitives catch a ride on a freight train only to be assaulted by a transient crack addict.
-Cyclona kills him to protect White Girl, and the two make off with his bag of crack and guns.
+Cyclona kills him to protect White Girl, and the two flee with his bag of crack and guns.
 Venturing into the woods, they leave a trail of crack which is picked away by shady men with crow feathers on their hats.
 Lost and confused, they make it to the border only to have a stand-off with two customs officials, both of whom Cyclona kills.
-White Girl, angry that Cyclona has murdered two law-enforcement officials, violently pistol-whips Cyclona, and, after making her point, the two race to the suburbs of Tijuana.
+Although White Girl is angry that Cyclona has murdered two law-enforcement officials, the two girls race to the suburbs of Tijuana.